youngker/apparmor-wiki/AppArmorDelegation.md

   }
 }
 ```

+### Overlapping rules can be used to control delegation

 Overlapping rules can be used to determine delegation permissions.
 The ```open``` qualifier is not accumulated like regular permissions but instead applied on a most specific match basis similar to exec rule qualifiers.